pkese/Fable.React.Adaptive.Counter/README.md

-## A react-counter demo with  [FSharp.Data.Adaptive](https://fsprojects.github.io/FSharp.Data.Adaptive/) and [Fable.React.Adaptive](https://github.com/krauthaufen/Fable.Elmish.Adaptive/tree/master/src/Fable.React.Adaptive)
+## A react-counter demo with  [FSharp.Data.Adaptive](https://fsprojects.github.io/FSharp.Data.Adaptive/) and some custom hooks to link Adaptive values with React components and make them update

 This is a port of a sample react-counter app implemented with Adaptive instead of Elmish.